ydemura/get_next_line/README.md

-# get_next_line
+Get_next_line (C)
-This project is about programming a function that returns a line read from a file descriptor.
+Coded a function that returns a line ending with a newline, read from a file descriptor.

-As well as creating several tests and finding edge cases.
+Skills: LINUX/UNIX file system ; Memory Management